glener10/rotating-pairs-front/documentation/useCases.md

 - Implementing 'Sobre' https://www.invertexto.com/sobre

 - Implementing donate with paypal or pix.
-- Member limit to draw, example team of 10 people. to release it necessary to donate 10 reais...
 - Log of records of clicks on generate Combinations (how many entries, how many sprints, how many combinations, dth, localRequisition).

-## Study about production, github action, pipelines and google ads

 ## Testes